Apply for planning permission

 You can apply for planning permission online using the planning portal.
 Registration is easy and you can complete your application form, upload plans and supporting documents and pay fees online.
-Please ensure you have read the validation requirements below before starting your application.
+Please make sure you have read the validation requirements below before starting your application.

 You are advised to read the planning portal guide on how to apply before starting an application.
 The guide provides important information on what to submit and how personal data is used for planning applications.

 Some consent types are not available to apply for online but you can download paper copies.
-Paper copies of all forms and guidance notes are available to download as PDF documents for you to print out, complete and submit by post.
+Paper copies of all forms and guidance notes are available to download as PDF documents that you can print out, complete and submit by post.

 You will need to include a plan with your application.
 You can buy a plan online from the Planning Portal.